dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 and they can no longer use the solvers in the project.
 However, their usage statistics are preserved for historical purposes.

-If you remove a member with the Org Admin role from that member's last project, then the Org Admin role is also removed from the member.
+If you remove a member with the Organization Admin role from that member's last project, then the Organization Admin role is also removed from the member.

 If you want a person to rejoin a project or return as an organization administrator, send an invitation as described in :ref:`admin_inviting_users_join`.

-If you are the only organization administrator in an organization and you remove yourself from your last project, your *Org Admin* role is removed and you will not be able to access the organization in Leap Admin.
+If you are the only organization administrator in an organization and you remove yourself from your last project, your *Organization Admin* role is removed and you will not be able to access the organization in Leap Admin.
 To reinstate access, contact |support_email|_.

 .. _admin_problem_status: